smckech/lordcephei.github.io/pages/fpcapabilities.md

 #####*Spin-Orbit coupling*

 lmf solves the scalar Dirac hamiltonian.
-The dominant difference between the full Dirac hamiltonian and the scalar one is the spin orbit coupling, which can be added as a term λL·S to the scalar Dirac Hamiltonian.
+The dominant difference between the full Dirac hamiltonian and the scalar one is the spin orbit coupling, which can be added as a term λL · S to the scalar Dirac Hamiltonian.

 Starting with v6.15, lmf can add λL·S to the scalar Dirac hamiltonian (courtesy of A. Chantis).
 It is possible to include the full L · S or just the L<sub>z</sub> · S<sub>z</sub> part.
 Beginning with v7.9, L<sub>z</sub> · S<sub>z</sub> + (L · S − L<sub>z</sub> · S<sub>z</sub>) can be added where the last term is treated in an approximate manner.
 The approximation turns out to be rather good.
 See here for some description and analysis of all three approximations.
 L · S in all three forms can be combined with the self-energy read by a QSGW calculation.
 In the L<sub>z</sub> · S<sub>z</sub> and approximate L · S forms the effect of S<sub>O</sub> coupling can be passed through to the GW code, to include its effect on the self-energy.

 Use HAM_S<sub>O</sub> to turn on S<sub>O</sub> coupling.